adaptivelab/adaptivelab.github.com/pages/using-git.md

 > Don't forget to push your develop branch up to github, to help resolve any conflicts your code might have with others working on the same repo.

-Git flow takes care of things like removal of branches when they're no longer needed and tagging the code every time you make a new release.
+Git flow takes care of things like removal of local branches when they're no longer needed and tagging the code every time you make a new release.

 Commit Often